hostspaceng/community-challenge/README.md

 ```
 The command builds the docker images specified in the dockercompose.yaml file and then starts up the application.

-If you want to only build the application images only with out starting the applications, run this command.
+If you want to only build the application images only without starting the applications, run this command.

 ```bash
 docker compose -f dockercompose.yaml build